Since early November, over 20 dead geese have been found in retention ponds near Shipyard Boulevard.

 But some of those samples are difficult to collect if the bodies have been decomposing in the water, he said.

-Kent added that his office might receive delayed confirmation on the one case because the recent federal government shutdown created a backlog at the U.S. Department of Agriculture Lab.
+Kent added that his office might receive delayed confirmation on this case because the recent federal government shutdown created a backlog at the U.S. Department of Agriculture Lab.
 He also said that some private owners in that area had some of their ducks tested, and those came back negative.

 In the meantime, it’s best to keep pets away from diseased or dead birds is also important, as the virus can be transmitted through bird feces.

-Another suggestion Kent makes is that if a person has hens/roosters or other domesticated birds, it might be sensible to “put a tarp or some sort of cover over the top of it, just to make sure a wild bird flying over, wouldn't maybe poop and [it] lands where your chickens are, because that's how this virus can be shed,” he said.
+Another suggestion Kent makes is that if a person has hens/roosters or other domesticated birds, it might be sensible to “put a tarp or some sort of cover over the top of it, just to make sure a wild bird flying over, wouldn't maybe poop and [it] lands where your chickens are, because that's how this virus can be shed.”

 He also warns people not to take sick birds to rehabilitation centers without calling first, as they might inadvertently spread the virus to healthy ones.